IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ```haskell
 appendName "specific" $ appendName "middle" $ appendName "general" tracer
 ```
 gives the name: `general.middle.specific`.
-Usually the application name is then prepended to the result.
+Usually the application name is then prepended to the result by the formatter.

-In the current representation furthermore the _Hostname_ is prepended and the _Severity_ and _ThreadId_ is appended to this namespace.
-I would like to change this, to make clear what the identifying name is:
+For the human formatter furthermore the _Hostname_ is prepended and the _Severity_ and _ThreadId_ is appended to this namespace.

     [deus-x-machina.cardano.general.middle.specific.Info.379]
-    ->
-    [deus-x-machina:cardano.general.middle.specific:Info.379]

 Since we require that every message has its unique name we encourage the use of the already introduced convenience function: